-Since our founding in May 2013 we stood up a volunteer police squad, demolished dozens of hazardous buildings and structures, and launched southeast Kern’s first ever Community Garden – and we did it with absolutely NO MONEY!
+Since our founding in May 2013 we stood up a volunteer police squad, demolished dozens of hazardous buildings and structures, and cleaned up empty lots throughout Mojave – and we did it with absolutely NO MONEY!
 Imagine what we can do with resources to back up our big plans.
-We are an execution-oriented organization, and we pride ourselves on making concrete improvements through effective planning and project management.
-We full-time, advocating for the community interests of Mojave.
-We return tangible, visible results to our stakeholders, and our administrative expenditures will never exceed 15% of revenue (an leading target among nonprofits).
+This year we are actively raising money for the first time, to execute a solar streetlight project downtown.
 We are committed to 100% transparency and provide investors with regular status updates and financial expenditures.

 The Mojave Foundation is a 501c3 nonprofit organization, officially registered with the IRS and California Franchise Tax Board (EIN 46-2946214), and any donation to the Foundation is tax deductible.
 We are also an approved GUIDESTAR SILVER MEMBER.
 If you like what The Mojave Foundation does for the community of Mojave, please consider making a tax-deductible donation.
 You can donate safely and securely through PayPal by clicking the “Donate” button below, or contact us to learn about other ways to contribute.

 1. Install solar-powered public lighting in our downtown area.
 Every day our children walk to school and back in the middle of the streets –mostly in the dark during winter months.
-Three pedestrians killed by vehicles in Mojave in 2014, including a young girl on her way to school.
-We also had over 20 break-ins occur in poorly lit areas of the community.
-We want to install over 200 solar powered lights on new and existing poles, in a way that minimizes light pollution, to keep our children safe and residents secure.
-It is also important that as we increase lighting in certain areas, that we reduce unnecessary lighting in others, to minimize light pollution and glare, which can also be a nuisance and dangerous.
+Six pedestrians were killed by vehicles in Mojave since 2014, including an elderly couple, a mother of four, and a young girl on her way to school.
+We also had over 80 break-ins and cars stolen in 2016 – mostly in poorly lit areas of the community.
+We will partner with Kern County to install 50 solar powered lights throughout every street in downtown Mojave, to keep our children safe in a way that minimizes light pollution, is environmentally-friendly, and 100% sustainable.
+Kern County has agreed to install the lights for free and maintain the lights for the life of the project.

 2. Build community parks and gardens.
 According to the USDA, Mojave is in a “food desert”, meaning we have both low income and low access to nutritious foods, fruits and vegetables.
 Many residents walk to the local liquor store or gas station for groceries.
 We want to install a series of community gardens in our downtown area for the entire community to come together and promote healthy eating cultural development and sustainability.
 We also want to construct a green space and barrier between residents and the Union Pacific railroad which passes through Mojave.